Weak and semi normalization in real algebraic geometry: Some topological properties of integral morphisms

 \subsection{Weak-normalization and seminormalization relative to the central locus of a ring}

-In close relation with the notion of normalization, Traverso \cite{T} has introduced the seminormalization of an integral domain $A$ with integral closure denoted by $A'$, to be the ring where $\JRad(B)$ denotes the Jacobson radical of $B$, i.e. the intersection of all maximal ideals in the ring $B$.
+In close relation with the notion of normalization, Traverso \cite{T} has introduced the seminormalization of a ring $A$ with integral closure denoted by $A'$, to be the ring where $f_{\p}$ is the image of $f$ by $A'\to A'_{\p}$ and where $\JRad(B)$ denotes the Jacobson radical of $B$, i.e. the intersection of all maximal ideals in the ring $B$.
+Notice that for a ring $C$ and a multiplicative closed subset $S$ of $C$, there is no confusion in writing $C'_{S}$ since $(C_S)'\simeq (C')_S$ (\cite[Prop.
+5.12]{AM}).